rohansh-tty/EVA4/Notes/S11_Summary.md

 ![](https://www.bdhammel.com/assets/learning-rate/lr-types.png)

 After the setting of initial learning rate you have decay it in such a way you won't miss out on minima.
-If the learning rate remains unchanged, this would cause oscillation around the minima and it won't reach the point.
+If the learning rate remains unchanged, this would cause oscillation around the minima, which look similar to sharp noise in the accuracy curves.
+The most efficient approach is to set a not so high learning rate during the initial training stages, so you can escape **local minima trap** and as the training progresses decay the learning rate by some factor **f**.